SatrioKamaludin/react-test-case/README.md

 As for styling and customization of UI, I've decided to use Ant Design (https://ant.design/) to enhance the UI of the web app.

-Note: I have implemented several features, including category filtering and search functionality.
-However due to NewsAPI's rate limited for 100 requests per day and it's terms of services for it's uses, further development and testing have been constrained.
-Consequently, some features, such as displaying detailed news information upon card click, are pending implementation.

-As for the other limitations, the NewsAPI does not allow the use of API on the deployed web app platform, such as Vercel, Netlify, and other platforms.
+Note: the NewsAPI does not allow the use of API on the deployed web app platform, such as Vercel, Netlify, and other platforms.
 Hence it's limited to local only implementation.

-Thank you for understanding, and I appreciate your consideration of the limitations posed by external factors during the development process.

 ------

 # ALGORITHM